zhaojj2209/tp/docs/UserGuide.md

   An optional `$` may be included in front as well.
 * `DATE`, `DATE_FROM` and `DATE_TO` should each be a valid calendar date in `dd/mm/yyyy` format, representing day, month, and year respectively.
   * Valid ranges for days and months are governed by the rules of the [Gregorian Calendar](https://en.wikipedia.org/wiki/Gregorian_calendar#Description).
-    * Months should only range from 1 to 12 (inclusive), representing the 12 months of a year.
+    * Months should only range from 1 to 12 (inclusive), representing the 12 months in a year.
     * Days should only range from 1 to 28, 29, 30, or 31 (all inclusive),
     depending on the number of days in the given month and whether the given year is a leap year.
   * For day and month values, single-digit values must be padded with leading zeroes, meaning that a value of 5 should be written as `05` instead of `5`.